Home| Search

 The L-1 is often buried under publicity surrounding the TN.
 The L-1 offers surprising flexibility to the astute HR professional.

-Canadians can get L-1 status instantly at the Port of Entry.
+Canadians can get L-1 status instantly at the Port of Entry .
 No university degree or profession is required.
 If the U.S. employer has been doing business for at least one year, you can get an initial three years' (renewable) status.
-This constitutes a substantial savings of time and resources over the one-year TN period.
 The L-1 sets you up for it's permanent green card counterpart---described in the FAQ-Frequently Asked Questions.

 Consider the L-1 if: